 As the name says it all, Paal Poli is a dessert made by soaking fried pooris in flavoured milk.
 Yes, it's just simple as it sounds!
-The best Paal Poli, I savoured was the ones made by my son-in law's grand ma, who resides in her beautiful ancestral home, in the neighboring village, Peruvalanallur!
+The best Paal Polis, I savoured are the ones made by my son-in law's grand ma, who resides in her beautiful ancestral home, in the neighboring village, Peruvalanallur!
 These cuties were what she opted to make, while throwing the feast for her grand kids.
-My husband and myself couldn't make it to the village for her heartwarming lunch as the post wedding works had thoroughly left us exhausted.
+My husband and myself couldn't make it to the village for her heartwarming lunch as the post wedding paraphernalia had left us thoroughly exhausted.
 Back from the village late evening, my daughter hopped in with a lovely container in which soft paal polis were packed, with loads of love and care.
 I could feel that when the first bite hit my taste buds, and ah!
 I found myself devouring the heavenly morsels!!

 I called her up, the next minute and typed the recipe, right away in my blogger.
 The simplicity of the dish surprised me that I had to suppress my urge to rush into the kitchen, knead the dough, fry the pooris and soak them, immediately!!